faisolhara/healthbeats-backend/readme.md

 # Preparation

-Create database__
+Create database <br/>
-You can create from mongo shell with this command__
+You can create from mongo shell with this command
 ```bash
 use healtbeats
 ```

-Login to mailtrap.io using username and password to see a verify code_ email		: faisol@kilkproductions.com_ password	: bigsecret_
+Login to mailtrap.io using username and password to see a verify code<br/>
+email		: faisol@kilkproductions.com_
+password	: bigsecret_